alvertogit/deeplearning_flask/README.md

 * [TensorFlow] (2.15): an open source software [Deep Learning] library for high performance numerical computation using data flow graphs.
 * [Matplotlib] (3.8): a plotting library for [Python] and its numerical mathematics extension [NumPy].
 * [NumPy] (1.26): a library for [Python], adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+* [Ruff] (0.3): An extremely fast Python linter and code formatter, written in Rust.
 * [scikit-image] (0.22): a collection of algorithms for image processing with [Python].

 ### PYTHON VIRTUAL ENVIRONMENT